JephraimTallow/ClothesShop/README.md

 Error handling - approach to be determined.
 Should all errors be caught and logged, should the error be allowed to propagate?
 A strategy needs to be decided.

 CRUDTest - the URLConnection section is identical apart from the URL string.
 This information should be refactored to allow it to be shared rather than duplicated in each test.

+Screenshot location - this is currently set using a linux file style.
+This should be changed to suit any system type.